YujiSODE/getRndWalk/README.md

 * `sampleX` and `sampleY`: [optional] csv formatted numerical texts.

 ## Property and method of returned function
-* `logs`: array that has simulation results as an object.
+* `logs`: array that has simulation results as Log objects.

 * `end()`: method to end simulation; it shows result.

+## Log objects
+These object can be accessed with a property `logs` in returned function, as an array.
+A Log object has properties as follows: